This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Don’t get me wrong, I love a classic steak or burger cookout – but there’s something incredibly exciting to me about the discovery of a new recipe.

-So with that in mind, I thought it would be a good idea to compile a list of my favorite recipes and create a pellet grill cookbook!
+So with that in mind, I thought it would be a good idea to compile a list of my favorite generic and holiday recipes and create a pellet grill cookbook!
 A lot of work went into making this pellet grill cookbook a reality, so I sincerely hope you enjoy what’s inside and I also hope that you discover a few new favorite recipes.

 A Quick Note on Pellet Grills